The Cappuccino Songs: Release

 The Cappuccino Songs was released in continental Europe and Japan.
 After promotion of this album ended, Tikaram was let go from Mother Records and retired from the music scene for several years.
 Three singles were released from the album: "Stop Listening", "I Don't Wanna Lose at Love" and "If I Ever".
 The Italian and Japanese pressings of the album featured "And I Think of You - E penso a te" as a bonus track, and it was released as a promotional single in Italy in late 1998.

 Critical reception

 On its release, David Cheal of The Daily Telegraph praised The Cappuccino Songs as "a collection of sultry and evocative songs about love and yearning from the woman with the golden larynx".
 He also praised the "greater range and variety of styles and instrumentation" on the album in comparison to Tikaram's previous releases.
 Caroline Sullivan of The Guardian described the album as "surprisingly modern by the sombre songstress's standards" and "better than you'd expect".
 She added that the use of "sharp Latin horns, bumpy percussion and silky strings is an attractive change from the guitar-shaped blandness of before".
+Neil Mason of Melody Maker gave the album zero stars out of five, writing: "Even the coffee tables of the world are running for the hills [...]
+Eighties jokers Blancmange managed a better job.
+Yup, that bad."